Why do you want to switch contracts mid-term?

 you have found a better deal elsewhere

 you want to upgrade your phone

-you're just not happy with the level of signal or customer service on offer
+you're not happy with the level of signal or customer service

 If you use a pay-as-you-go service then it is quite simple to switch as you are not tied into any agreement.
 Our guide on making the most of PAYG mobile services can help you get the best deal.